yguitton/training-material/topics/ecology/tutorials/ecoregiolifetraits/tutorial.md

 - How to construct ecoregions from occurrences species data and environmental data?
 objectives:
 - Learning how to use the ecoregionalization workflow.
+- Learning how to collect life traits informations from marine species occurences.
 - Learning about boosted regression trees algorithm.
 - Learning about Silhouette index and select an appropriate number of cluster.
 - Learning about Clara clustering algorithm (PAM for large datasets)objectives.
-- Create an ecoregionalization map.
+- Create an ecoregionalization map from life traits data.
 time_estimation: 2 hours
 key_points:
-- The take-home messages
-- They will appear at the end of the tutorial
+- You can reuse an existing ecoregionalization workflow developped for species occurences for life traits data
 contributors:
 - jeanlecras
 - PaulineSGN